daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 Reasons for project success:
     - Without result: a manager or someone changes the status of the project as _closed_ or _finished_.
     - Realistic expectation: user and management views.
 The  user may ask for something that it is not possible under certain circumstances.
-    - Clear statement of requeriments
+    - Clear statement of requirements
     - Management support
     - Experience project manager
 - Motivation: